-DOROTHY DAY CENTER: SOCIAL OUTREACH AND VOLUNTEER SERVICE.
-The Dorothy Day center is the social outreach division of Saint Francis University and the Campus Ministry department.
+DOROTHY DAY CENTER: SOCIAL OUTREACH AND VOLUNTEER SERVICE: The Dorothy Day center is the social outreach division of Saint Francis University and the Campus Ministry department.
 The Center’s mission is diverse and multifaceted.
 Part of our mission is to educate the University students in issues of social concern and justice and to involve them in volunteer service through various programs on campus and in the local communities.

 Our social outreach programs assist low income families in the area by providing items such as food from our St. Anthony’s Cupboard (food pantry) fresh produce from our Good Shepherd Garden Project, clothing and blankets from our St. Clare’s Thimble (clothing pantry), furniture assistance, emergency financial rent, utility, and heating fuel assistance, and free income tax assistance through our V.I.T.A. (volunteer income tax assistance) program.
-We also have an organic garden.

 In these times of reduced budgets and lessening government funding, volunteerism is becoming increasingly important to assist the poor and the needy.
 Saint Francis University tries to instill in its students a humble Franciscan attitude towards service.
 The D.D.C. is but one major expression of Saint Francis University students’ education and preparation for entrance into the world.